TM-design-art/data310/Tuesday2.md

 ![img_45.png](img_45.png)

+In this new plot, the tiny model did not overfit again.
+Due to its validation and training metrics moving in the same direction, the model with the "Combined" regularization also did not overfit and did well.
+To clarify, the "Combined" regularizatin used both L2 regularization and the drouput regularization technique.
+L2 regularization involves penalizing the weights parameters of the model without making them sparse.
+When applied to a layer, the dropout regularization technique involves randomly "dropping out" or setting to zero a number of output features of the layer during training.
+Through these regularization techniques, the "Combined" regularization model is able to become a simple model.
+For further clarification, simpler models have a higher chance of not overfitting than complex models.
+Additionally, a simple model is a model in which the distribution of parameter values has less entropy.

 ### In this exercise you manually applied a 3x3 array as a filter to an image of two people ascending an outdoor staircase.
 Modify the existing filter and if needed the associated weight in order to apply your new filters to the image 3 times.